How to create safer streets and encourage responsible driving

 Medians and boulevards occupy middle areas along roads, separating opposing lanes from oncoming traffic.
 They can be used to reduce lane widths and are typically cheaper to install than extending sidewalks.

-Medians also provide a pedestrian refuge in the midst of busy, multi-lane roads and offer a natural barrier to prevent drivers from doing U-turns.
+Medians provide a pedestrian refuge amidst busy, multi-lane roads and offer a natural barrier to prevent drivers from making U-turns.
 Medians can be installed with fences to prevent pedestrians from crossing at unsafe areas.
-Like many other traffic management structures, medians can be landscaped with gardens and other greenery, or furnished with amenities and city art.
+They can also be landscaped with gardens or furnished with amenities and city art.
 As part of a larger traffic management plan, medians can also restrict the direction of traffic at intersections.

-How bollards improve medians: Medians offer prime opportunities to regulate vehicle and pedestrian traffic.
-Bollards manage pedestrian flow when used in combination with continuous barriers such as fences or dense landscape elements—designating safe-passage for pedestrians while preventing vehicle access.
+Medians offer prime opportunities to regulate vehicle and pedestrian traffic.
+Bollards manage pedestrian flow when used in combination with continuous barriers—such as fences or dense landscape elements—creating safe-passage for pedestrians while preventing vehicle access.

-There are a range of diverter types that can be used for different configurations, which are typically installed at or around intersections.
+There are a range of diverter types that can be used for different configurations.
+They are typically installed at, or around, intersections.

-- Diagonal barriers can be installed to traverse intersections to create two disconnected streets that turn away from each other.
+- Diagonal barriers Installed to traverse intersections to create two disconnected streets that turn away from each other.

-- Semi-diverters restrict traffic flow in one direction, typically blocking road access from arterial streets into residential areas.
+- Semi-diverters Restricts traffic flow in one direction, typically blocking road access from arterial streets into residential areas.

-- Full diversions completely block access between arterial streets and quieter neighborhoods—often using cul-de-sacs to allow vehicle turnarounds in isolated streets.
+- Full diversions Completely blocks access between arterial streets and quieter neighborhoods—often using cul-de-sacs to allow vehicle turnarounds in isolated streets.

-How bollards improve diverters: Diverters often connect or extend pedestrian areas.
+Diverters often connect or extend pedestrian areas.
 They are especially useful in residential areas with high amounts of foot traffic.
 Bollards help ensure effective through-ways for pedestrians while reinforcing vehicle barriers.
-Look for unique designs to ensure aesthetics complement the character of surrounding neighborhoods.
+Decorative bollard designs ensure that the aesthetics complement the character of surrounding neighborhoods.

 Vertical deflections and surface treatments

-Vertical deflections include all forms of speed bumps, speed humps, speed cushions and speed tables.
+Vertical deflections include all forms of speed bumps, speed humps, speed cushions, and speed tables.
 Like other forms of traffic calming, vertical deflections offer passive enforcement.
-They create visual and physical discomfort for drivers, encouraging them to slow to an appropriate speed.
+They are visual and physical cues to drivers, encouraging them to slow down to an appropriate speed.
 Drivers who ignore these deflections risk severe discomfort and potential damage to their vehicles.

 The shape and size of deflections affect vehicle speeds.
 Large bumps with steep inclines are more disruptive, while small bumps with shallower deflections are less intrusive.
-Speed bumps are typically the most intrusive intervention for vehicles, while speed humps, speed cushions and speed tables create milder disruptions.
-Deflections can be formed using concrete or asphalt, but preformed, bolt-down products are also available for easy and consistent installation.
+Speed bumps are typically the most intrusive intervention for vehicles—while speed humps, speed cushions and speed tables create milder disruptions.
+Deflections can be formed using concrete or asphalt.
+Preformed, bolt-down products are also available for easy and consistent installation.

 Surface treatments also slow vehicles.
 Rumble strips are common interventions that offer tactile cues, encouraging drivers to reduce speeds to avoid significant vibrations.
 They also provide visual cues, which can be used to identify crosswalks.
 Surface treatments can be installed in series across road surfaces to slow vehicles over a larger area, or alert drivers entering sensitive areas.
 Prefabricated rumble strips can be installed in pavement, but various forms of cobblestones and pavers are also common.

-How bollards improve vertical deflections and surface treatments: Bollards can be used to prevent vehicles from circumventing obstructions, and to better identify them for drivers.
-Surface treatments are ideal in areas surrounding crosswalks, where bollards can identify and protect pedestrian waiting areas—especially around curb extensions.
+Bollards can be used to prevent vehicles from circumventing obstructions, and clearly identify them to drivers.
+Surface treatments are ideal in areas surrounding crosswalks—where bollards can identify and protect pedestrian waiting areas—especially around curb extensions.

-As a company that specializes in outdoor site furnishings, we believe that bollards have a strong role to play in complementing many of the most common and effective traffic designs.
-Aside from improving safety, bollards are designed to regulate interactions between vehicles, pedestrians and other forms of traffic.
+Traffic bollards have a strong role to play in enhancing many of the most common and effective traffic designs.
+Aside from improving safety, bollards are designed to regulate interactions between vehicles, pedestrians, and other forms of traffic.